-Here we show the existence of a quantum regression oracle which outptus the estimated parameter $\hat{\vw}_0$ that satisfies Eq. \eqref{eq:w0}.
+Here we show the existence of a quantum non-linear regression oracle which outputs the estimated parameter $\hat{\vw}_0$ that satisfies Eq. \eqref{eq:w0}.
+This algorithm involves two primary procedures: (1) obtaining a quantum state that encodes $\hat{\vw}_0$; (2) retrieving the classical information of all entries in $\hat{\vw}_0$.
 Roughly speaking, this result can be achieved by ``quantizing'' the proof of Theorem 5.2 in \cite{LW23} with quantum fast-forward technique \citep{AS19}, shown below.

-\begin{lemma}[Adapted from Theorem 5.2 in \citet{LW23}] Suppose Assumptions \ref{asm:real}, \ref{asm:bounded}, and \ref{asm:loss} hold.
+\begin{lemma}[Adapted from Theorem 5.2 in \cite{LW23}] Suppose Assumptions \ref{asm:real}, \ref{asm:bounded}, and \ref{asm:loss} hold.
 There is an absolute value $C$ such that after $T_0$ iterations in step 1 of \Cref{alg:q_go_ucb} where $T_0$ satisfies $T_0 \geq C d_\vw \iota \max\left\{ \frac{\mu^{\gamma/(2-\gamma)}}{\tau^{2/(2-\gamma)}}, \frac{2C^2_g}{\mu c^2} \right\}$, with probability $1-\delta/2$, the quantum regression oracle returns an estimate $\hat{\vw}_0$ that satisfies $\|\hat{\vw}_0 - \vw^*\|_2 \leq \sqrt{\frac{C d_\vw \iota}{T_0}}$, where $\iota$ is the logarithmic term depending on $T_0, C_h, 1/\delta$. \end{lemma}

-Note that this lemma still gives $O(1/\sqrt{T_0})$ asymptotical rate after $T_0$ iterations, which is the same as classical setting.
-To attain the desired faster $O(1/T_0)$ rate, we apply the quantum fast-forward technique introduced in \citet{AS19}.
+Note that this lemma still gives $O(1/\sqrt{T_0})$ asymptotical rate after $T_0$ iterations, the same as in classical setting.
+To attain the desired faster $O(1/T_0)$ rate, we apply the quantum fast-forward technique introduced in \cite{AS19}.
 An informal description below follows that in \cite{AGJK20}.